 “These experiences are crucial,” Bandy said.
 “I just try to keep things going, addressing any problems right away to provide the best experiences.
 These experiences will shape the future of these students’ lives.”

-Questions on developing high-quality work-based learning programs in Iowa can be directed to Iowa’s work-based learning consultant Kristy Volesky at kristy.volesky@iowa.gov.
-Connections to resources, guide materials and upcoming events on work-based learning can be found on the Department’s website.
+Questions on developing high-quality work-based learning programs in Iowa can be directed to Iowa’s work-based learning consultant Joe Collins at joe.collins@iowa.gov.
+Find connections to resources, guide materials and upcoming events on the Department’s Work-Based Learning webpage.